François de Menthon: Early and private life

 Menthon was born in Montmirey-la-Ville in Jura.
 He was a son of an old noble family from Menthon-Saint-Bernard.
 He studied law in Dijon, where he joined Action catholique de la Jeunesse française (ACJF).
 He also studied in Paris.
 He was president of ACJF from 1927 to 1930, and was also the founder of the Jeunesse ouvrière chrétienne (JOC, a Christian working youth movement).
 He became a professor of political economy at the University of Nancy.
-He and his wife Nicole had six sons.
+He and his wife Nicole had four sons and two daughters.

 Second World War

 He was mobilised at the outbreak of the Second World War in 1939, becoming a captain in the French Army.
 He was severely wounded and captured in June 1940.
 He spent three months in a hospital in Saint-Dié, but escaped and joined the French Resistance in Haute Savoie in September 1940.

 Menthon received Jean Moulin several times at his family's seat at the Château de Menthon-Saint-Bernard.
-He founded the first resistance cell of the Liberté Resistance movement in Annecy in November 1940, and a second one in Lyons shortly afterwards.
-He also edited the Liberté underground newspaper, with the first two editions printed in Annecy and later ones in Marseilles.
+He founded the first resistance cell of the Liberté Resistance movement in Annecy in November 1940, and a second one in Lyon shortly afterwards.
+He also edited the Liberté underground newspaper, with the first two editions printed in Annecy and later ones in Marseille.
 He was a leader in the Combat Resistance movement, created by the merger of Liberté with Henri Frenay's Mouvement de Libération Nationale towards the end of 1941.
-Menthon was captured returning from a meeting with Frenay, and interrogated at Baumettes prison in Marseilles, but he was released.
+Menthon was captured returning from a meeting with Frenay, and interrogated at Baumettes prison in Marseille, but he was released.

 He left France in July 1943 to join General Charles de Gaulle in London, and followed him to Algiers where Menthon served as Commissioner of Justice in the Comité Français de Libération Nationale (CFLNC) from September 1943 to September 1944.
 He later became a Companion of the Ordre de la Libération, and was also an Officier of the Légion d'Honneur and received the Croix de Guerre.